threelittlemonkeys/cnn-classification-pytorch/README.md

-# Text CNNs in PyTorch
+# CNNs for Text Classification in PyTorch

 Word-based Convolutional Neural Networks (CNNs) for text classification in PyTorch.